 Design of www.bettinavonzwehl.com for fine art photographer Bettina von Zwehl.
 Reflecting the predominantly ‘portrait nature’ of her work, we designed the site as an online art book, with centred imagery and a strong visual emphasis.

 Worldwide events programme for the British Council.
-Anticipating the multiple journeys the programme was about to undertake, we designed it as a pocket-sized travel guide, with a borderless world map, and an extensive appendix including a calendar, international holidays, an international table of signs, and a metic/imperial conversion table.
+Anticipating the multiple journeys the programme was set to undertake, we designed it as a pocket-sized travel guide, with a borderless world map and an extensive appendix including a calendar, international holidays, an international table of signs, and a metic/imperial conversion table.

 Logo design for Business to Arts, a Dublin-based organisation facilitating creative partnerships between businesses and the arts.
-We wanted to create a mark that was both playful and serious, and could happily sit in either a corporate or artistic environment.
+We wanted to create a mark that was both playful and serious and could happily sit in either a corporate or artistic environment.
 We merged the initials ‘A’ and ‘B’ in a single ligature, a solution that was bold, simple and anticipated the ‘rough’ treatment the logo may endure in the hands of third parties.
-Our design was awarded at the Tokyo Type Directors Club.
+Our design was awarded at the TDC Type Directors Club Tokyo.

 See also Identities + other Business to Arts projects below

-Newsletter created as a memento to Accenture Ireland’s Corporate Communications Day.
+Newsletter created as a memento for Accenture Ireland’s Corporate Communications Day.
 Organised and art directed by us, the day focused on the company’s identity with employees’ wishes, dreams and innermost secrets all revealed.
-The publication was awarded at the Art Directors Club New York, while the event won a Business to Arts Award for Best Use of Creativity by a Business in 2008.
+The publication was awarded at the ADC Art Directors Club Global Awards in the US, while the event won a Business to Arts Award for Best Use of Creativity by a Business in 2008.

 We have been designing the DAAD’s annual Funding brochures and posters since 2001.
 In 2007, we developed a new direction which played on the often frustrating nature of tracking down funding opportunities.
 Designed with Stefania Tomasello.
 Photography by Tom Merrell.